PasiSa/AdvancedNetworking/_articles/environment.md

 Note, that the above is not needed, if you use UTM that provides a separate image in its gallery.

-As the next step, you install and use the needed networking tools, according to the instructions in this chapter.

 If you are using Windows, you should note that Windows Subsystem for Linux does not work (at least very easily) with mininet and other networking tools used on this course, but you'll need an actual virtual machine installation.